LassoSoft/Lasso-HTML.mode/README.md

 Lasso-HTML.mode
 ===============

-A Lasso syntax mode for [Coda](http://panic.com/coda).
-This is a replacement for the original LassoScript-HTML mode included in Coda 2.0, and comes with improved file recognition, syntax highlighting, code folding, autocompletion, support for the navigator sidebar, and full support for Lasso 9 syntax.
+A Lasso syntax mode for [Coda 2.5](http://panic.com/coda).
+This is a replacement for the original LassoScript-HTML mode included in Coda, and comes with improved file recognition, syntax highlighting, code folding, autocompletion, support for the navigator sidebar, and full support for Lasso 9 syntax.